-The derivatives are accounted for at fair value through profit or loss (FVTPL), with fair value movements booked through the Statement of Comprehensive Income.
+The derivatives are accounted for at fair value through profit or loss (FVTPL), with fair value movements booked through the income statement.

-These fair value movements are non-cash and will reverse over the life of the financial instrument, but can be significant and result in material volatility in the Statement of Comprehensive Income.
+These fair value movements are non-cash and will reverse over the life of the financial instrument but can be significant and result in material volatility in the income statement.

-In the current year, net fair value losses totalling £10m have been recognised in the Statement of Comprehensive Income (2019: losses of £45m), which relates entirely to non-cash movements.
+In the current year, net fair value losses totalling £55m have been recognised in the income statement (2020: losses of £10m), which relates entirely to non-cash movements.